maxkahan/updating-an-old-project/README.md

 * Add custom errors and give specific messages when they're thrown in your code.
 * Consider making code async if the project spends a lot of time waiting for IO-based operations, but only if it will really help your users.
 * Consider validating input with [Pydantic](https://pydantic-docs.helpmanual.io/).
+* Use metrics like mutation score to keep your test quality high.

 ## Handing over a codebase
 2 weeks before handover: